Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 Because termites live inside wood and can be difficult to reach, professional termite control is usually necessary for confirmed infestations.
 A licensed technician can:

-- Identify whether the termites are dampwood, subterranean, or another type
+- Confirm whether the termites are dampwood, subterranean, or another type

-- Evaluate moisture conditions and wood-to-soil contact around your home
+- Evaluate moisture conditions and wood-to-soil contact around the home

 - Recommend moisture corrections and structural changes to reduce risk